zance21/dqxclarity/README.md

     - Search for "Powershell" on your computer.
 You can find this in the start menu
     - Right-click "Powershell" and click "Run as Administrator"
     - Type the following in the window: `Set-ExecutionPolicy Unrestricted`
-    - Accept the changes that you're going to be making
+    - Accept the changes that you're going to be making by typing 'A'
+    - Nothing will return.
+This change has been saved.
     - Close Powershell as we don't need to run it as an administrator

 - Windows 10.
 A user has reported this working on Windows 11. **This does not work on Windows 7.
 If you're still using Windows 7, [GO UPGRADE](https://support.microsoft.com/en-us/windows/windows-7-support-ended-on-january-14-2020-b75d4580-2cc7-895a-2c9c-1466d9a53962#:~:text=Microsoft%20made%20a%20commitment%20to,released%20on%20October%2022%2C%202009.).**